terales/blackbird-docs/src/content/docs/apps/Google Drive.mdx

 - **Upload files** Upload files to Google Drive.
 - **Delete item** Delete a file from Google Drive.
 - **Create folder** Create a folder in Google Drive.
+- **Search files** Search files in Google Drive by providing specific search criteria (e.g. file name, file type, etc.).
+Returns all files that match the search criteria.
+- **Find file information** Similar to the search files action, but this action returns only the first file that matches the search criteria so you don't need to use a loop to get the file information.
+Also returns `Is found` output to indicate if the file was found or not.

 ## Events